buildpacks-community/kpack-cli/docs/kp_clusterstore_save.md

 ```
   -b, --buildpackage stringArray       location of the buildpackage
       --dry-run                        only print the object that would be sent, without sending it
-  -h, --help                           help for create
+  -h, --help                           help for save
       --output string                  output format. supported formats are: yaml, json
       --registry-ca-cert-path string   add CA certificates for registry API (format: /tmp/ca.crt)
       --registry-verify-certs          set whether to verify server's certificate chain and host name (default true)